DouglasDwyer/octo-release/README.md

 - Run at playable speeds in a web browser
 - Run at high-quality speeds on desktop with a discrete GPU

-The engine is written in Rust, and runs on native platforms and the web using WASM and WebGL 2.0.
+The engine is written in Rust, and runs on native platforms and the web using WASM and WebGPU.

 ### Controls